TemesgenGetye/t3-next-clerk-authentication/README.md

 # clerk authentication with next js and trpc

-this is a demo project for clerk authentication with next js and trpc in miinimal setup fell free to use this project as a reference for your own project
+this is a demo project for clerk authentication with next js and trpc in miinimal setup and custome signup and login page fell free to use this project as a reference for your own project

 ## how to run this project